4.17.2009

 Grilled Steak And Peppers Vinaigrette

-So I finally started tackling that list of "spring-ish" recipes I made for myself.
+So I finally started tackling a list of "spring-ish" recipes I made for myself.
 And I'm so glad I began with this recipe!
 It's absolutely delicious... and not nearly as time-consuming or labor-intensive as it may appear.
 (Pretty much grilling steak and peppers while leeks simmer and then whisking up some dressing.)

 I halved the recipe, which made just the perfect amount for two (below is the 4-serving version, but you can halve it if you just want dinner for two too).
 I didn't even bother to make a side; we just had a little fresh bread.